 Joshua Reynolds biography

 After 3 years with Hudson, Reynolds moved to London and tried to establish his own practice, only to return to Devon after two years.
-From there he graveled to the Mediterranean, and spent several years studying the works of Italian masters such as Raphael and Michelangelo, and classical Roman art.
+From there he travelled to the Mediterranean and spent several years studying the works of Italian masters such as Raphael and Michelangelo, and classical Roman art.

 Reynolds exhibited regularly at the Society of Artists, and he was named the first president of the Royal Academy of Arts in 1768.
 As his eminence grew, he was knighted in 1769, and in 1784 he was appointed principal royal portrait painter.

 Sir Joshua Reynolds died on February 23, 1792, and was buried in St. Paul's Cathedral.